MatejKafka/KeyboardRemap/README.md

  - **Window switching using hotkeys:** `Win-f` = Firefox, `Win-c` = Spotify,...; if the window exists, it is focused, otherwise the app is started (you may need to adjust the exe paths for your system)
  - Virtual desktop switching using `[` and `]`
  - `RShift` = minimize current window, `;-RShift` = close current window

-## Usage

-Apologies, this is not very streamlined.
-If you want to try the config and something doesn't work, open an issue and I'll try to improve this a bit.
-Afaik, I'm currently the only user, so I don't have much motivation to polish the setup. :)

-First, start Capsicain by moving/symlinking the `capsicain.ini` from this repo to the Capsicain installation dir and then running `capsicain.exe`.

-Second, start the AutoHotkey part by running `./ahk/compiled/capsicain.ahk` directly using AutoHotkey.
-Alternatively, install [`js2ahk`](https://github.com/MatejKafka/js2ahk) (mostly abandoned, but I still use it), adjust the path in `./ahk/ahkCapsicain.cmd` and then run it — it compiles the `capsicain.ahk.js` file and then runs the resulting `capsicain.ahk` file.